MicrosoftDocs/minecraft-creator/creator/Reference/Content/FeaturesReference/Examples/FeatureList.md

 # Features Documentation - Feature List

-Below is a list of all the available Features within Minecraft:Bedrock Edition for use within JSON files.
+Below is a list of all the available Features within Minecraft: Bedrock Edition for use within JSON files.

 > [!NOTE]
-> To learn more about Features within Minecraft:Bedrock Edition, please visit [Introduction to Features](FeaturesIntroduction.md)
+> To learn more about Features within Minecraft: Bedrock Edition, please visit [Introduction to Features](FeaturesIntroduction.md)

 ## List of Features